Vishay Precision (VPG)

 One of the best ways to mitigate bankruptcy risk is to hold more cash than debt.

-12. Key Takeaways from Vishay Precision’s Q3 Results
+12. Key Takeaways from Vishay Precision’s Q4 Results

 13. Is Now The Time To Buy Vishay Precision?

-We see the value of companies helping their customers, but in the case of Vishay Precision, we’re out.
-For starters, its revenue growth was weak over the last five years.
+Vishay Precision falls short of our quality standards.
+To begin with, its revenue growth was weak over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Vishay Precision’s P/E ratio based on the next 12 months is 37x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+Vishay Precision’s P/E ratio based on the next 12 months is 50.6x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $41 on the company (compared to the current share price of $36.74).
+Wall Street analysts have a consensus one-year price target of $48 on the company (compared to the current share price of $50.84), implying they don’t see much short-term potential in Vishay Precision.